Mr-Specs-25/about-me/README.md

-- 👋 Hi, I’m @Walty25
+- 👋 Hi, I’m Walty
-- 👀 I’m interested in ...Programming and Cricket
+- 👀 Interested in ...Programming and Cricket
-- 🌱 I’m currently learning ...
-Python
+- 🌱 Currently developing discord Bot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Discord Username: Walty25#7449